Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 1. Flowy Chiffon A-Line.
 The workhorse of beach bridal.
 Skims the body, catches the breeze beautifully, and photographs like a painting.
 Works everywhere from Tulum to Santorini.

 2. Boho Lace with Bell Sleeves.
 Romantic without being fussy.
-According to Heart to Heart Bride, boho chic with chiffon and lace ranks among the top beach wedding dress trends for 2024 and beyond.
+Boho chic with chiffon and lace ranks among the top beach wedding dress trends for 2024 and beyond, as Heart to Heart Bride notes.

 3. Slip Dress in Silk or Satin Crepe.
 Minimalist, modern, and incredibly packable for destination travel.
 Looks stunning against a sunset.